afiqiqmal/SharedChamber/README.md

 concealCrypto.obscureFile(File file,boolean deleteOldFile);
 concealCrypto.deObscureFile(File file,boolean deleteOldFile);
 // 1-parameter is original location of file..it will move to other location set as in initialization

+//if want to use hashing
+concealCrypto.hashKey(plaintext); // SHA-256

 ```